Everything you need to know about Parkour

 A Parkour park needs a range of different furniture that is resistant to impact, rust, and weather, with easy-to-change parts should there be any damage.
 It also needs a good floor that is non-slip and doesn’t deteriorate.

 It needs to be at least 50m sq., with rails for vaulting and precision jumps and walls for more vaulting and cat leaps.
 There is no maximum limit when it comes to a good park.

 What should designers consider when creating a Parkour training park?

-Do Parkour groups train for any other sports, for instance, Street Workout?
+Do Parkour groups train for any other sports, for instance, Street Workouts?
 If yes, how could you combine the training?

-"Some groups might also do Street Workout, swimming, or gymnastics, however, the Parkour community is really welded to Parkour.
+"Some groups might also do Street Workouts, swimming, or gymnastics.
+However, the Parkour community is really welded to Parkour.
 I have observed the relationship between Parkour practitioners and gymnasts, and it isn’t good.
 This is because the gymnast’s point of view is very straight and disciplined.

-Street Workout practitioners and Parkour athletes don’t have the same strictness and so working together can be difficult.
+Street Workout practitioners and Parkour athletes don’t have the same strictness, so working together can be difficult.
 People who watch Parkour could say they are watching elements of Street Workout or vice versa.
 We would just use the equipment for conditioning in different ways."

 5 Tips for finding your local Parkour community

 - Asking questions on online forums